michielbdejong/documents/nlnet-grant.md

 ## 0. Lemma

-In this application for [NLnet](http://nlnet.nl/) grant, we'll speak about a subcategory of Free and Open Source Software, FOSS.
-We'll speak about the ones that provide Internet applications.
-For instance, [wordpress](http://wordpress.org/), [postfix](http://www.postfix.org/), [ejabberd](http://www.process-one.net/en/ejabberd/) are Free and Open Source Internet Application, FOSIA.
+In this application for an [NLnet](http://nlnet.nl/) grant, we'll speak about a subcategory of Free and Open Source Software, FOSS.
+We'll speak about the ones that provide Internet Applications.
+For instance, [wordpress](http://wordpress.org/), [postfix](http://www.postfix.org/), and [ejabberd](http://www.process-one.net/en/ejabberd/) are Free and Open Source Internet Application, FOSIA.

-We'll also speak about people or companies that provide hosting services for these Internet applications.
+We'll also speak about people or companies that provide hosting services for these Internet Applications.
 For instance, [Gandi](https://www.gandi.net/), [OVH](https://www.ovh.com/), [riseup](https://riseup.net/), [ecobytes](http://ecobytes.net/about) and myself at home with a [Raspberry Pi](http://www.raspberrypi.org/) are Hosting Service Provider, HSP.
 These people have a common objective of offering a store (or marketplace) for their end user to choose between their applications.
 We understand store as defined by the [IndieWeb community](http://indiewebcamp.com/store).

 ## 1. Project plan

-The project aims to build a network of independent HSP providing FOSIA.
+The project aims to build a network of independent HSPs providing FOSIA.

 The first goal is to define a standard FOSIA store.
-This standard defines how to package an application, its dependencies, and the data associated created during runtime.
-It will allow any users of any HSP to migrate easily his application from one HSP to another.
+This standard defines how to package an application, its dependencies, and the associated data created during runtime.
+It will allow any user of any HSP to migrate his application instance easily from one HSP to another.

 The second goal is to make an implementation of such a store.
-This implementation will aim firstly at hosting personal indie website and personal data server, based on existing FOSIA.
+This implementation will aim firstly at hosting personal indie websites and personal data servers for people, based on existing FOSIA.
 It will allow experienced system administrators to start their own HSP.

-The third and main goal is to develop this network of independent HSP.
-We believe that local and small scale HSP are the way to fight against the ongoing gravitation of infrastructure and power to the "center" of the Internet, e.g., google, facebook.
+The third and main goal is to develop a network of independent HSP.
+We believe that local and small-scale HSPs are the way to fight against the ongoing gravitation of infrastructure and power to the "center" of the internet, e.g., Google, Facebook.
 And we believe it is the right time to do it, for three reasons:
-- people are ever more aware of the need to [redecentralize](http://redecentralize.org/) the Internet
+- people are ever more aware of the need to [redecentralize](http://redecentralize.org/) the internet
 - automation tools start to be mature
 - hardware is ever cheaper

-It will allow us to build blazing simple tools, for powerful and resilient HSP.
-And more importantly, users will be free to migrate their data and applications between HSP.
+It will allow us to build blazing simple tools, for powerful and resilient HSPs.
+And more importantly, users will be free to migrate their data and applications between HSPs.

-### 1.1. the problem solved by this project
+### 1.1.
+The problem solved by this project

-Let's say, there is a bug on Internet, e.g., gmail is spying on private conversations.
+Let's say, there is a bug on internet, e.g., gmail is spying on private conversations.
 Software engineers have power to resolve bugs.
 They write a piece of software, e.g., [mailpile](https://www.mailpile.is/).
 People will install the source code on their server, bug solved!
 But most of people online don't even know what a server is and even less, what source code means.
 Did you realize that if you go to many FOSIA project pages, you just have a `demo` possibility at best (e.g. [mailpile](https://www.mailpile.is/), [YunoHost](https://yunohost.org/)) and a `download the source code` for the worsts.
 Why not having a classic `sign up` button?
 We propose to implement this sign up button by standardizing FOSIA store.
-We will write an implementation that will allow having a simple way to provision the Internet application for the end user, from the HSP of his choice.
+We will write an implementation that will allow having a simple way to provision the internet application for the end user, from the HSP of his choice.

 Today, there is no such standard, and we believe it is something missing.
 We can see the emergence of [Dockerfiles](http://docs.docker.com/reference/builder/) and [Vagrantfiles](http://docs.vagrantup.com/v2/vagrantfile/index.html) around FOSIA projects.
 But this doesn't care about application data that are created at runtime.
 And these files are aimed primarly at developers.
 The problem to solve is how to transfer a running FOSIA from an HSP to another.
 How to write a standard manifest file.
 How to write a standard store.